 Our Learning Disability Service has worked with mental health services in Sri Lanka to develop a training programme for doctors

-Since 2010 CNWL has been working with Mirembe Hospital in Tanzania in a healthcare partnership to help them improve and expand their mental health and substance use services.
+Since 2010, CNWL has maintained a healthcare partnership with Mirembe Hospital to help them improve and expand their mental health and substance use services.
+In that time:

-In that time 170 staff have been trained in Therapeutic Management of Violence and Aggression techniques, 44 staff have been extensively trained in the assessment and treatment of substance use, and a further 66 staff and 34 peer support workers (who had previously not received any training) were trained in the basics of mental health and substance use care.
+- A further 66 staff and 34 peer support workers (who hadn’t previously received any training) were trained in the basics of mental health and substance use care.

-During this time CNWL has hosted four Mirembe staff for training, one medical officer for a short term observational visit, and the hospital director for a six week placement through the Commonwealth Fellowship Scheme.
-More than 25 CNWL staff have visited Tanzania to deliver training for various projects, and many of them remain in close contact with Tanzanian colleagues to provide ongoing support and mentorship.
+More than 25 CNWL staff visited Tanzania to deliver training for various projects, and many of them remain in close contact with Tanzanian colleagues to provide ongoing support and mentorship.